 This visual development continues until about age 7-8 years.
 After this time, the visual pathways and the parts of the brain involved with vision are fully formed and development is finished.

-If, for any reason (such as a squint (strabismus) or a cataract), a young child cannot use one or both eyes normally then vision is not learnt properly.
+If, for any reason (such as a squint (strabismus) or a cataract), a young child cannot use one or both eyes normally then vision is not learnt properly by the vision centre in the brain.
 This results in poor sight (poor visual acuity) called amblyopia.
 The amblyopia develops in addition to whatever else is affecting the eye.